angular/angular/aio/content/guide/forms.md

 If you arrive in this component with a new (blank) hero or an invalid hero, you'll see the error message immediately, before you've done anything.

-Some developers want to the message to display only when the user makes an invalid change.
+Some developers want the message to display only when the user makes an invalid change.
 Hiding the message while the control is "pristine" achieves that goal.
 You'll see the significance of this choice when you [add a new hero](guide/forms#new-hero) to the form.